How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 For example, using the Fox Max HR formula, if you’re 38 years old, 220-38 = 182 bpm.

-However, your true maximum heart rate might be as low as 170 bpm or as high as 194 bpm with standard error of the estimate of predicted max HR.
+However, your actual maximum heart rate might be as low as 170 bpm or as high as 194 bpm, with a standard error of the estimate.

 A person looking at their watch while running.